 What is the average cost of data recovery?

-Data recovery costs can vary between $199 and $699.
-With most data recovery companies being in the $300-1500 range, we offer an affordable alternative to expensive data recovery.
+Our data recovery prices vary between $199 and $749 depending on the drive and what is wrong with it.
+With most data recovery companies being in the $300-4000 range, we offer an affordable alternative to expensive data recovery.

 Does a data recovery company charge a per-gigabyte fee?